-Infants can experience anoxia and hypoxia during the birthing process or because of other issues during pregnancy or even shortly after delivery.
-How devastating anoxia is to the brain and body of a child depends on factors such as how long they went without oxygen, where the oxygen was cut off and how much initial oxygen the baby lost as a result.
-Cerebral anoxia, or a complete lack of oxygen to the brain, can cause cerebral palsy, other complications, permanent brain damage or death if not treated quickly and appropriately.
+Infants can experience anoxia and hypoxia during the birthing process or because of other issues during pregnancy, or even shortly after delivery.
+How devastating anoxia is to the brain and body of a child depends on factors such as how long they went without oxygen.
+Cerebral anoxia, or a complete lack of oxygen to the brain, can cause cerebral palsy, other complications, permanent brain damage, or death if not treated quickly and appropriately.

 Obtaining an Anoxia Diagnosis

 There are times when it’s clear that a baby was completely deprived of oxygen.
-For example, a doctor can see a tightened umbilical cord around the child’s neck and the infant presents with a discolored face that indicates a lack of appropriate oxygen resources.
+For example, a doctor can see a tightened umbilical cord around the child’s neck or body and the infant presents with a discoloration that indicates a lack of appropriate oxygen resources.
 It’s also clear when a child is having difficulty breathing or isn’t breathing at all.

 Treatment of Anoxia

 If it’s clear or strongly suspected that your child has suffered from anoxia, healthcare professionals may use hypothermia treatment to regulate your baby’s body temperature and slow down any potential swelling of the brain that would otherwise lead to permanent brain damage.
 Doctors may also order specialized nutrition for a balanced glycemic index and fluid restriction until they can determine that your child’s renal function is healthy.

 If these treatments were not provided or proved ineffective against the development of certain conditions, including cerebral palsy, further treatment usually includes medications and a combination of physical, occupational, speech, recreation and cognitive therapies.